kienleholdings/prettier/README.md

-# prettier
+# Prettier Style Guide

-A Bullshit-Free Approach to Prettier
+> A Bullshit-Free Approach to Prettier

+## Table of Contents